StephanArnas/CraftUI/README.md

 - **SelectedItem** Two-way binding to the selected item from ItemsSource
 - **ItemsSource** The collection of items to display in the picker
 - **ItemDisplay** Defines which property of the ItemsSource objects should be displayed
-- **TapCommand** Command executed when the picker is tapped or an item is selected
+- **SelectionChangedCommand** Command executed when the picker is tapped or an item is selected
 - **IsLoading** Shows a loading indicator when data is being fetched

 <table>